Measurement of the branching fraction of the $\Lambda_b^0\to J/\psi\Lambda$ decay and isospin asymmetry of $B\to J/\psi K$ decays: Detector and simulation

 \section{Detector and simulation}

 The LHCb detector~\cite{LHCb-DP-2008-001,LHCb-DP-2014-002} is a single-arm forward spectrometer covering the pseudorapidity range $2 < \eta < 5$, designed for the study of particles containing \bquark\ or \cquark\ quarks.
 The detector elements that are particularly relevant to this analysis are: a silicon-strip vertex detector surrounding the proton-proton interaction region that allows \cquark\ and \bquark\ hadrons to be identified from their characteristically long flight distance; a tracking system that provides a measurement of the momentum, $p$, of charged particles; two ring-imaging Cherenkov detectors (referred to as RICH\,1 and RICH\,2) that are able to discriminate between different species of charged hadrons; an electromagnetic calorimeter to reconstruct electron and photon energy deposits; a muon system to identify muons.
 Events are selected online using a trigger~\cite{LHCb-DP-2012-004,LHCb-DP-2019-001} that comprises a hardware and a software stage.
+In preparation for analysis, they undergo a centralised, offline processing step to deliver physics-analysis-ready data across the entire \lhcb physics programme~\cite{Stripping}.

 Simulated samples are used to determine the efficiency of the candidate selection as well as the distributions of specific sources of background.
 In the simulation, $pp$ collisions are generated using \pythia~\cite{Sjostrand:2007gs,*Sjostrand:2006za} with a specific \lhcb configuration~\cite{LHCb-PROC-2010-056}.
 Decays of unstable particles are described by \evtgen~\cite{Lange:2001uf}, using \photos~\cite{davidson2015photos} to generate final-state radiation.
 The interactions of the generated particles with the detector, and its response, are simulated using the \geant toolkit~\cite{Allison:2006ve, *Agostinelli:2002hh} as described in Ref.~\cite{LHCb-PROC-2011-006}.
 The simulated samples are corrected to account for known differences between simulation and data.
 Corrections are applied to the simulated tracking and particle-identification performance, and to the production kinematics of the \bquark hadrons.
 The kinematic corrections are derived from \BuJpsiK decays that satisfy the candidate selection procedure described below.
 It is assumed that \Bz and \Bp mesons are produced with the same kinematic distributions.
 The measured hadronisation fractions from Ref.~\cite{LHCb-PAPER-2011-018,LHCb-PAPER-2018-050} are used to derive kinematic corrections for \Lb baryons from those of \Bp mesons.
 The angular distributions of simulated \LbJpsiLambda decays are weighted to reproduce those in Ref.~\cite{LHCb-PAPER-2020-005}.